 The district uses the SchoolFinances.Com enrollment projection model.
 In projecting enrollments, there are three different data sets available: October 1st MARSS submission, end of year ADM, or district data.
 The end of year ADM data includes tuition students where the student resides in the district but attends another school.
-The state aid comes to the resident school district, then the other school district bills that resident school for the state aid.
+The state aid comes to the resident school district, then the other school district bills that resident school district for the state aid.
 Because tuition students are included in the end of year ADM data, it makes the enrollment data inflated.
 A similar issue occurs with the October 1st MARSS data.
 The enrollment data submitted to the State includes post-secondary and shared time students.
 The district data option is the third option and allows schools to enter enrollment history taken at any time.
 For example, this option could be used by entering in our enrollment history that adjusts the post-secondary and shared time students as of any date.
 I will be using the district data as of October 1st.

 The next step is to project kindergarten students.
-There are now five different methods to pick from: hold constant, linear projection, county birth, zip code method and a district determined method.
-In reviewing the Wright County resident births, the overall number of recorded births, which predicts future kindergarten enrollment, is down for the next 3 years.
-Keep in mind that these are Wright County resident births from 2009-2012.
+There are now five different methods to pick from: hold constant, linear projection, county birth, zip code method and a district-determined method.
+In reviewing the Wright County resident births, the overall number of recorded births, which predicts future kindergarten enrollment, is down for the next three years.
+Keep in mind that these are Wright County resident births from 2009-2013.
 Just looking at the housing market, a lot of those births could have moved out since that time.
+We are starting to see an increase in building permits in Buffalo, Hanover, and Montrose.
 In our growing years, we have enrolled 26-33% of the Wright County resident births.
 The percentage of resident births enrolled is dropping.
-For October 1, 2013, we are at 18.0%.
-I tried to project what kindergarten enrollment numbers would look like if we averaged the last two years which was 18.9%.
+For October 1, 2014, we were at 19.8%.
+I tried to project what kindergarten enrollment numbers would look like if we averaged the last two years which is 19.8%.
 We would, then, stay with that percentage of the Wright County resident births enrolled at our district for the next four years.
-This number is slightly more optimistic than the current rate for 2013 and I am banking a bit on funded all-day kindergarten for 2014-15.
-For 2013-14, our kindergarten numbers were a little below the projection.
-I am hoping that our district developed method will be a little more accurate in projecting our kindergarten enrollment for the next five years.
+This number is the same as the 3-year average so it feels fairly accurate.
+For 2014-15, our kindergarten numbers were above the projection by 50 students.
+I believe that the all-day kindergarten offered for free was a major contributing factor.
+I am hoping that our district-determined method will be a little more accurate in projecting our kindergarten enrollment for the next five years.